Skip to content

 How do I pack for multiple climate zones?

-If you are travelling from a cold climate to a warm destination (or vice versa), wear your heaviest layers on the plane and pack lightweight destination clothing in your case.
+If you are traveling from a cold climate to a warm destination (or vice versa), wear your heaviest layers on the plane and pack lightweight destination clothing in your case.
 Choose versatile pieces that work across temperatures — a linen blazer, a pashmina, and comfortable walking shoes cover most scenarios.
 Compression packing cubes help fit more into less space.

 What should I tell guests to pack?